keithclark/msa-coder/README.md

 # msa-coder

-JavaScipt mdoule for encoding and decoding Magic Shadow Archiver data.
+A JavaScript module for encoding and decoding Magic Shadow Archiver data.